 Welcome!
 Here are a few highlights to pique your curiosity about my background, service philosophy, whom I serve and some of my related interests.

-I am a masters level (MA) Marriage and Family Therapist Intern and graduate of the California School of Professional Psychology, class of 2013.
+I am a masters level (MA) Registered Associate Marriage and Family Therapist and graduate of the California School of Professional Psychology, class of 2013.
 Core values I have integrated from my background, experiences, personal and professional relationships and training, have prepared me to support many issues.
 Some of these issues are: existential periods of reorientation, co-dependence, boundary work, sexual abuse offenders and victims, anxiety spectrum disorders, including complete dissociative disorders and suicidal behavior.
 I help others with role and performance anxieties, self harm, existential issues and various forms of depression, ADD/ADHD for children and adults, addiction and spirituality issues or crises of faith/reason.
 I serve non-religious clients with a secular humanist approach.

 Models of therapy I use are: Experiential Therapy, EMDR Therapy, Emotionally Focused Therapy, Gottman research, Boundaries/Family Systems Theory, Psycho-dynamic Theory, Choice Theory.
 MRI Communication Research and Common Factors research also inform my practice.